RobertWilliamsCymro/learn-wagtail-static-website/README.md

 - create new `site_settings` app and register code blocks in `site_settings/models.py` to be served on all webpages from `atlas/templates/base.html`
 - personalise wagtail default home_page to your wagtail content and inject into `home/../home_page.html` template
 - create new `blog` app and set up `blog index` page, `blog` page and use a StreamField and StructBlock to mix and match content types in the body
-- how to create and use snippets on pages
+- create and use Snippets on pages and use Orderables
+- reuse Template components across pages
+- add Pagination
+- create a Miscellaneous page type
+- add Contact page with email capabilities
+- delete unnecessary files

 ### Course
 1. & 2.
 Install summary